 Ensuring biodiversity and safety for wildlife

-Extensive tests have been conducted to examine the potential impacts of glyphosate on wildlife.
-These studies play an essential role in governmental safety reviews of glyphosate and collectively they demonstrate that glyphosate’s approved uses do not pose a threat to the health of animal wildlife.3,4
+Extensive been conducted to examine the potential impacts of glyphosate on wildlife.
+These studies play an essential role in and collectively they demonstrate that glyphosate’s approved uses do not pose a threat to the health of animal wildlife.3,4

 Weeds compete with crops for water, sunlight, nutrients and space.
 When weeds are eliminated, harvests can be more productive.
 This means farmers can produce enough on the land they currently have, without using more.
 Less farmland means more natural habitat and forage preserved for wildlife.